jamestingedwards/a-day-in-the-life/README.md

 ###Additional challenges

-Want a quick taste of Ruby?
-Try [this challenge](roman-numerals.md)
+Want a quick taste of Ruby or C#?
+Try [this challenge](roman-numerals.md).
+We're going to build a cypher for turning integers into Roman Numerals.
+Now if tht doesn't sound useful in your everyday life then you're doing something wrong!

 ###Life beyond A Day in the Life